Update November 2021: New research into Lingcod finds they replace ~2 of their 500 teeth every day.

 The survey is the result of concerns about the overfishing of this fish species and is conducted just after the spawn (January to February) when females leave the males to guard the egg masses from predation by species like sea stars.
 There are very few deadbeat dads in this species!

-The data collected provide insight into the abundance and reproductive success of Lingcod in B.C. and include: depth of the egg masses; their size (grapefruit, cantaloupe or watermelon sized); if the eggs are being guarded by a male; and their state of development (new, eyed or rotten).
+The data collected provide insight into the abundance and reproductive success of Lingcod in British Columbia and include: depth of the egg masses; their size (grapefruit, cantaloupe or watermelon sized); if the eggs are being guarded by a male; and their state of development (new, eyed or rotten).
 We are very fortunate that our area appears to have relatively abundant and large egg masses.
-At the end of this blog, you’ll find a 2.5 minute slide show of their life history.
+At the end of this blog, you’ll find my 2.5 minute slide show of their life history.

 But let me first take you on a wee retrospective journey.